 Thomas frequently appears as counsel in arbitration-related litigation before French courts (annulment or enforcement proceedings).
 He has also acted as secretary to arbitral tribunals constituted under the rules of the ICC.

-Thomas holds a master’s in international business law and management from French business school ESCP-EAP/HEC; he also holds a postgraduate degree (DEA) in contract law from Paris XI University and a master’s in international business law from Panthéon-Sorbonne University (Paris I).
+Thomas holds a master’s degree in international business law and management from French business school ESCP-EAP/HEC; he also holds a postgraduate degree (DEA) in contract law from Paris XI University and a master’s degree in international business law from Panthéon-Sorbonne University (Paris I).